maresb/docker-build-s3fs/README.md

 no two `.deb` files are expected to be exactly the same, even if they have the exact same content.
 However, by fixing a build-time, the `.deb` files produced by this container are reproducible.
-Thus I can provide a checksum which can be verified from the download, Docker Hub, and/or a build on your own computer.
+Thus I can provide a checksum which can be verified from the download, and/or a build on your own computer.

 NOTE: After some time, discrepancies in the checksums could arise due to updated dependencies.
 To compare, I provide logs under [`builds/`](builds).